tonghuikang/blog/_posts/2025-11-03-cover-letter.md

 Of course, I am happy to start out in any relevant position that works.

 I am currently on the H-1B visa.
 I am a Singapore citizen eligible for USA H-1B1 work authorization [without lottery](https://www.dol.gov/agencies/whd/immigration/h1b1), unaffected by the [100k fee](https://www.facebook.com/photo/?fbid=1236782038492934) imposed on H-1B visas.
+I am currently based on South Bay and I am keen to relocate.
 I am eager to start working as soon as the visa process allows.

 A linked copy of this text is also available on cover.huikang.dev.